brandonchinn178/mergit/README.md

 a GraphQL API and consuming the output in a type-safe manner.

 * `github-rest`: A library for interacting with the GitHub REST API (v3).
-More flexible than the `github` package on Hackage by using string endpoints instead of writing a function per endpoint.
+More flexible than the `github` package on Hackage by manually defining endpoints instead of writing a function per endpoint.

 * `servant-github-app`: A library for serving a GitHub App with Servant.
 Similar to the `servant-github-webhook` package on Hackage, this library checks